 Image Source: vignette.wikia.nocookie.net

-There is no compulsion on the number of icons you can use in a country logo, but we all know that the simpler it is the better it looks.
+There is no compulsion on the number of graphic elements you can use in a country logo, but we all know that the simpler it is the better it looks.
 This vector graphic is part of Taiwan’s brand identity called, “The Heart of Asia”.
 It is a modern rendition of Asia-specific aesthetic.

 American sociologist, Karen A. Cerulo explains that national icons or symbols “direct public attention, integrate citizens, and motivate public action.”
 The use of a symbol depends on the culture and history of the country as well as its national leadership.
 This said, every country has its own symbols but they vary in type and style.